 The drain nipple is placed upside down in the unit to prevent it being damaged during shipping or the installation of the unit.
+For both drain and drainless installation the drain nipple needs to be flipped.

 1 Remove the nutsert.